 1. Print off the article you want to use as your free printable Bible study lessons.
 [If you don't want to print off the full color webpage copy it into a word processor program.]

 3. Note any areas you disagree with and the Biblical reasons for disagreement.

 4. Write down Bible questions that can be answered from the article.
 [Some articles already have questions developed for them.
-See Joshua Club below.]
+See link at the bottom of select pages.]

 5. Make a copy of the questions for each student unless you intend to ask them verbally.